dismantl/CaseHarvester/README.md

 ![Spider diagram](./img/spider.svg)

+The Spider is launched using Elastic Container Service (ECS) Fargate tasks run at regularly scheduled intervals.
+These tasks run Case Harvester from a Docker image pulled from an Elastic Container Registry (ECR).
+Periodically the spider will save its state using a combination of DynamoDB and S3, which allows resuming failed or canceled spider runs.

 ### Scraper
 The scraper component downloads and stores the case details for every case number discovered by the spider.
 The full HTML for each case ([example](http://casesearch.courts.state.md.us/casesearch/inquiryDetail.jis?caseId=116090001&loc=69&detailLoc=DSK8)) is added to an S3 bucket.
 Version information is kept for each case, including a timestamp of when each version was downloaded, so changes to a case can be recorded and referenced.

 ![Scraper diagram](./img/scraper.svg)

-The scraper is a [Lambda function](https://aws.amazon.com/lambda/) that runs once an hour, as well as when the scraper queue has items in it.
-When the scraper is initially invoked by one of these triggers, it spawns a limited number of worker functions which can each scrape up to 10 cases from the queue.
-Each of the worker functions spawns another worker function upon completion, until the scraper queue is empty.
-The scraper is configured to spawn usually 1-2 concurrent worker functions, in order to limit the load on the MJCS.
+The scraper is a continuously running ECS service that processes case numbers from the SQS scraper queue.

 ### Parser
-The parser component is another Lambda function that parses the case details from the HTML for each case, and stores those in the PostgreSQL database.
-Each new item added to the scraper S3 bucket spawns a new parser function, which allows for significant scaling.
+The parser component is a Lambda function that parses the fields of information in the HTML case details for each case, and stores that data in the PostgreSQL database.
+Each new item added to the scraper S3 bucket triggers a new parser Lambda invocation, which allows for significant scaling.

 ![Parser diagram](./img/parser.svg)

 Case details in the MJCS are displayed differently depending on the county and type of case (e.g. district vs circuit court, criminal vs civil, etc.).
-MJCS assigns a code to each of these different case types, which can be thought of as schemas for rendering case details.
+MJCS assigns a code to each of these different case types, which can be thought of as schemas or formats for rendering case details.
 Case Harvester currently has [parsers](src/mjcs/parser) for the following schemas:
 * CC: Circuit court civil cases (Baltimore City)
 * DSCIVIL: District court civil cases (Baltimore City)
 * DSCR: District court criminal cases (Baltimore City)